idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 ## How Dynamic is a Dynamic Dispatch?

 The way Rust dynamic dispatch works is via a special reference type, a trait object which provides a way to dispatch a call based on a concrete type.
 Again, I am going to skip the details, but the idea is that a trait object is represented internally by two pointers.
-The first pointer points to the data themselves.
+The first pointer points to the data itself.
 The second pointer points to a virtual table where each "slot" is the address of the function.

-Every time Rust compiler generates code to invoke a function on a trait object, the generated code would destructure the trait object into two pointers, get the address of the function from the virtual table (each function is assigned a unique slot in the table, so this is a simple indexing operation), then call that function, providing a pointer to the data as the first parameter (which becomes `&self` in the function).
+Every time Rust compiler generates code to invoke a function on a trait object, the generated code would destructure the trait object into two pointers, the data pointer and virtual table pointer.
+Then, it would lookup the virtual table to get the address of the function to call (each function is assigned a unique slot in the table, so this is a simple indexing operation).
+Finally, the code would call that function, providing a pointer to the data as the first parameter (which becomes `&self` in the function).

 However, what if we want to dispatch a call based on both a type of the interface we want to dispatch on and the concrete type?
 What does it mean and why would we even want that?